miltonkhondokar/miltonkhondokar/README.md

 <br/>

-- 🔭 At SOFTANIS, I am working as a Software Engineer who is proactive and dedicated to the team.
+- 🔭 At SSL WIRELESS, I am working as a Software Specialist who is proactive and dedicated to the team.
 - 🌱 My current endeavor is to learn flutter.
 - 👯 I am interested in working with Web and Mobile app developers.
 - 📫 How to reach me: km.sazzad.hossain.cse.bu@gmail.com